 Environment and Renewable Energy

 As Mainers, we are privileged to live in a state that offers so much natural beauty.
 From mountains, to farmland, to the beautiful ocean vistas, we are surrounded by splendor in all corners of our state.
-I was proud to co-sponsor the Act to Support Solar Energy Development in Maine, as I am commited to moving Maine's energy policy toward one that does not rely so heavily on fossil fuels.
+I was proud to co-sponsor the Act to Support Solar Energy Development in Maine, as I am committed to moving Maine's energy policy toward one that does not rely so heavily on fossil fuels.
 Maine is the only New England state that does not have a solar incentive program, and when we as a state spend up to $5 billion a year importing oil, I will work hard to make sure Mainers have the options our neighbors enjoy when it comes to clean cost effective alternatives.
 To get Maine moving in the right direction, I co-sponsored the Maine Solar Enery Act to promote local solar energy development, generation, manufacturing and jobs.
 As your State Senator, I promise to make sure our state’s precious resources our protected for generations to come.